huterer/cosmology-school-2025/registration.md

     caption: "Image Credit: Mansfield & Diemer"
 ---

-## Formal registration with fee payment (for in-person applicants):
-https://umich.irisregistration.com/Form/MCSS2025
+## In-person particcipants
+Please complete the formal REGISTRATION with fee ($250) payment: https://umich.irisregistration.com/Form/MCSS2025
-You might need to create an IRIS account; the instructions are [HERE]().
+You might need to create an IRIS account; the instructions are [HERE](assets/images/).

+## Virtual participants
-[Virtual participants do not need to do register on IRIS; we will be sending Zoom info at a later date.]
+You do not need to do register on IRIS; we will be sending Zoom info at a later date.

 <!--
 ## Registration: